Title of statistical activity: Community Survey on ICT usage and e-commerce in Enterprises

 3.1.
 Data description Main characteristics of the data set described in an easily understandable manner, referring to the data and indicators disseminated.

-Enterprises using computers; Internet connection and use of mobile Internet in enterprises, ICT specialists in enterprises, enterprises using management software, enterprises sending/receiving e-invoices and enterprises using web sales by economic activity and number of persons employed
+Enterprises using computers; Internet connection and use of mobile Internet in enterprises, ICT specialists in enterprises, ICT security, enterprises using management software, enterprises sending/receiving e-invoices and enterprises using web sales by economic activity and number of persons employed